-This training provides an overview and exploration of meditation as presented in various yogic practices including Classical Yoga, Tantra Yoga, Hatha Yoga, and Kundalini Yoga.
+This training provides an overview and exploration of meditation as presented in yoga and various yogic practices including Raja Yoga, Tantra Yoga, Hatha Yoga, Bhakti Yoga, Karma (Kriya) Yoga and Jnana Yoga.
 A deepening of meditation will be experienced through mantra, japa mantra, and sound, which have been an important aspect of yoga practice since Vedic times.
 Yogic meditation explores the state of unity or oneness that one seeks when one follows the yogic path towards liberation or union with the Divine.

 This training also provides a rare look into the most common pitfalls that a lack of mindfulness of the voice can cause in the yoga and meditation classroom.
-Yoga and meditation are not necessarily visual mediums; it’s your voice which guides your students through their practice.
-It’s the conduit through which you teach; this training will show you how to speak more authentically, speak in a safer way, and make your voice ultimately listenable.
+Your voice it the conduit through which you teach; this training will show you how to speak more authentically, speak in a safer way, and make your voice ultimately listenable.

 WHAT YOU WILL LEARN

-A brief history of the beginnings of yoga
+A definition and brief history of the beginnings of yoga

 Patanjali and the 8 Limbed Path